digital-land/digital-land/README.md

 To develop the site locally, run:

+- `make build` to build the site
-- `npm run start` to generate css, start gulp watch task and run hugo server in the background
+- `make serve` to start the server

 ### Submodules